 Purpose of this notice

-This privacy notice describes how Moore MS Advisory (“Moore”, “we”, “us” or “our”) collects and uses Personal Data, in accordance with the Personal Information Protection Law (PIPL), the General Data Protection Regulation (GDPR), the Data Protection Act and any other applicable data protection law (collectively “data protection law”).
+This privacy notice describes how MSA Asia (“MSA”, “we”, “us” or “our”) collects and uses Personal Data, in accordance with the Personal Information Protection Law (PIPL), the General Data Protection Regulation (GDPR), the Data Protection Act and any other applicable data protection law (collectively “data protection law”).

 It applies to Personal Data provided to us, both by individuals or by others.
 Personal Data is any information relating to an identified or identifiable living person.
 Words used with first letter capitalization (e.g., Personal Data), unless otherwise defined in this policy, have the same definition and meaning as under data protection law.
 If you do not agree to this privacy notice, you must not use or submit information to us through or in connection with your use of our mobile application and/or our website www.msadvisory.com (collectively the “Websites”).

-Moore MS Advisory is a financial advisory firm based in China which has affiliations with Moore Belgium and is a member of the Moore Global Network.
+MSA is a full-service accounting and strategic advisory partner, who assists foreign SMEs in the Chinese market with various accounting, finance and business needs.
+For over a decade we have been helping foreign companies with all their business needs in China, with a focus on high quality solutions.
 Personal interactions are at the core of our business, so we have implemented this policy for reasons of lawfulness, fairness and transparency in relation to our use of Personal Data.

 Where we decide how and why Personal Data is processed, we are a Personal Inforrmation Processors or Controllers.
 This is generally the role under which we process Personal Data.